 So instead of doing nothing, go read the summary of this book on Blinkist 🙂

-Given this book already touched on the subject of choice and its impact on our happiness, I think I know what book to read next…
+Given Stumbling On Happiness already touched on the subject of choice and its impact on our happiness, I think I know what book to read next…

 What else can you learn from the blinks?

 - How your brain makes bad memories even worse

 - Why shopping groceries on a full stomach will lead you to underestimating how much food you need for the week

 - What your brain does to make your memories hard to trust

 - When false beliefs spread, and why that can be a good thing